 However, several important questions remain.
 First, it is not known if the same recommendations Thirion et al., 2014 put forth apply to summarized coordinate based meta-analytic data– such as the data in the Neurosynth database.
-Although they used task-related fMRI to develop and test their parcellations, the range of activation patterns represented in their data was necessarily limited, as they studied a total of of 19 task contrasts across two studies.
+Although they used task-related fMRI to develop and test their parcellations, the range of activation patterns represented in their data was necessarily limited, as they studied a very limited set of only a total of of 19 task contrasts across two studies.
 As such, a primary goal of the present study is to evaluate the external validity of various parcellations using a more diverse range of psychological paradigms using large-scale meta-analytic data.
 Second, although Thirion and colleagues demonstrated that functionally derived parcellations better fit task-fMRI data than anatomical atlases, the majority of existing atlases are derived from fMRI at rest.
-In the present study we sought to test if parcellations derived functional data across various tasks demands better represent the underlying functional organization of the brain than those defined at rest.
+In the present study, we sought to test if parcellations derived from functional data across various tasks demands better represent the underlying functional organization of the brain than those defined at rest.
+We did so in a variety of ways.